mattygio/Enterprise_LinearCycleCode/README.md

 ## Light_Control

-Script that the Arduino in the center uses to Control the lights.
+Script that the Arduino in the center uses to control the lights.
 Will write a few scripts that use the MAX 72XX IC and one that doesn’t.
-After evaluation of the code and performance of the hardware and LEDs, one will be put in production.
+After evaluation of the code and performance of the hardware and LEDs, I decided to use the MAX 72XX IC chip.
+It regulates the power and is easy to code the lights.

 ## RaspberryPi_Control